Elopement Photographer & Elopement Videographer

-When the mention of Elopements pops up in my inbox, which happens rather frequently these days, one thought always comes to mind.
+When the mention of Elopement photography pops up in my inbox, which happens rather frequently these days, one thought always comes to mind.
 Another adventure.
 Forgive me again for indulging in cliched hipster rhetoric but it’s true.
-My experience of working as an elopement videographer over the last decade has typically featured myself accompanied by a cool photographer, the bride and groom and a blank page to create a film whilst exploring either a city or wild and adventurous landscape.
+My experience of working as an elopement videographer and elopement photographer over the last decade has typically featured myself (sometimes as official witness), the bride and groom and a blank page to create a set of elopement photographs or a film whilst exploring either a city or wild and adventurous landscape.

 At this point I thought it wise to check the official definition of elopements in case my own experience was something wildly different from the truth.
 Official sources (Wiki) tell me that “Elopements are often used to refer to a marriage conducted in sudden and secretive fashion, usually involving a hurried flight away from one’s place of residence together with one’s beloved with the intention of getting married.”
 I wasn’t far wrong.
 I’ll continue.

-As an Elopement Videographer I’ve had some of my greatest experiences in life.
+As an Elopement Videographer & Elopement Photographer I’ve had some of my greatest experiences in life.

 That’s a bold statement I know, but thinking back, it’s totally true.
 I’ve watched the sunset above Manhattan skylines at the top of the empire state building.
 Explored hidden waterfalls in Iceland, soaked to our skin.
 I’ve conducted ceremonies under the Eiffel tower at midnight and sailed to hidden islands in the Maldives to name but a few.
 Above all this I’ve made lifelong friends across the world.